kilfour/QuickFuzzr/README.md

 # QuickFuzzr
 > A type-walking cheetah with a hand full of random.
 ## Introduction
-An evolution from the QuickFuzzerate library.
+An evolution from the QuickMGenerate library.

 ## Generating Primitives
 ### Introduction